Last Updated on

 Tokyo is quite large.
 With a population of 13.8 billion people the city is sprawling.

-If Tokyo is not your only stop but you will be traveling onward through Japan, you may consider getting a JR train pass which can be used on the local trains, JR trains (this is a private company) throughout Japan.
+If Tokyo is not your only stop but you will be traveling onward in Japan, you may consider getting a JR train pass which can be used on the local trains, JR trains (this is a private company) throughout Japan.
 You will need to buy a JR pass in advance outside of Japan.
 See more JR Pass Options below

-Many travelers opt to skirt around Japan by way of the Japan Railway.
+Many travelers opt to skirt around Japan by way of the JR Pass.
 The Japan Rail Pass is the perfect option if your itinerary is crunched with cities and very little time.
+I would only buy it if you are traveling many cities in a short time.
 JR Pass Options are sold in 7 day, 14 day and 21 day categories, and it includes all JR trains (Shinkasen, Express, Local, etc..), the monorail to/from Haneda airport, highway buses and more!
-Rates start at 28,000 yen and you must pre-purchase your passes in advance.

 Note: you can only buy these passes outside of Japan.
 Plan ahead.
 The pass offers tourists a big discount on travel; however, if you only have a few cities to visit, it may be more cost-efficient to book point-to-point travel.